Mechanical Engineering Technology Bachelor of Science Degree

 Circuits I Laboratory

-This laboratory develops skills and practice in the construction, measurement and analysis of DC and introductory AC circuits.
-Standard laboratory equipment is introduced and utilized to measure resistance, voltage and current in basic and relatively complex circuit configurations.
-Measurements are employed extensively to verify Ohm's Law; Kirchoff’s Voltage and Kirchoff’s Current Laws and to demonstrate current and voltage division.
-Circuit simulation software is used throughout to support calculations and establish a baseline for comparison.
-Students collaborate within teams to research technology areas of curiosity, observe trends about the changing world and inform their peers via verbal presentations.
+This laboratory develops skills and practice in the construction, measurement, and analysis of DC and introductory AC circuits.
+Standard laboratory equipment is introduced and utilized to measure resistance, voltage, and current in basic and relatively complex circuit configurations.
+Measurements are employed to demonstrate Ohm's Law, Kirchoff’s Voltage Law, Kirchoff’s Current Law, current division, and voltage division.
+Circuit simulation software is used to support calculations and establish a baseline for comparison.
+Students collaborate within teams during the laboratory experience.
 (Co-requisite: EEET-115 or equivalent course.)
 Lab 2 (Fall, Spring).

 1